davesnx/davesnx/README.md

 I'm David Sancho.

-I'm a Barcelona based Software Engineer, these days, trying to make cute software with Reason 🟥 and OCaml 🐪.
+I'm a Software Engineer based in Barcelona, these days, I'm trying to make cute software with Reason 🟥 and OCaml 🐪.
 I co-host [EmelleTV](https://emelle.tv/) a streaming show talking about these languages.

 Currently working at [Ahrefs](http://ahrefs.com/) remotely, building [styled-ppx](http://styled-ppx.vercel.app): Typed styled components for ReScript.